oluwafenyi/jumga-flutterwave-challenge/README.md

 be sure to run client on port ```:3000``` and merchant-client on port ```:8080```.

 ### Running Server
+    # set environment variables FLUTTERWAVE_API_KEY and TOKEN_AUTH_SECRET
+    # FLUTTERWAVE_API_KEY is the secret key gotten from your flutterwave dashboard
+    # TOKEN_AUTH_SECRET is any arbitrary secret key
     cd server
     go build
     ./server